 The staff at Bibich Elementary School recognizes the importance of students attending school.
-The staff encourages students to attend school through various incentive programs, including: the announcement over the PA system of classes with perfect attendance; classes that have perfect attendance all week are awarded a trophy each Friday to keep in their classroom; recognition of individual perfect attendance at the conclusion of each 9 weeks through certificates, names printed in the school's weekly memo to parents, and free meal certificates to a local restaurants, if available.
+The staff encourages students to attend school through various incentive programs, including: the announcement over the PA system of classes with perfect attendance; recognition of individual perfect attendance at the conclusion of each 9 weeks through certificates, names printed in the school's weekly memo to parents, and free meal certificates to local restaurants, if available.